isl-org/Open3D/docs/tutorial/ReconstructionSystem/introduction.rst

 **Step 3**, :ref:`reconstruction_system_integrate_scene`: as a final step, the pipeline generates beautiful mesh model of the scene by integrating RGBD sequence and estimated RGBD camera trajectory.

-The system includes :ref:`utilities` a python helper functions for utilities.

 .. _reconstruction_system_dataset: